Davaition/Youtube_Prod/README.md

 ## Executive Summary

+An analysis of 2020-2022 YouTube videos Ken Jee’s channel revealed strong regional disparities in viewer behavior and subscriber growth across APAC, EMEA, NA, and LATAM.
+APAC leads in total views and subscriber count, accounting for nearly 40% of total engagement, while NA shows the highest average watch time at over 4 minutes per session.
+LATAM, although contributing only 6% of total views, demonstrated the highest subscriber conversion rate at 30.5%, signalling untapped potential.

+Performance peaks consistently during Q2—especially in May—suggesting an opportunity to synchronise campaigns around this period.
+Subscriber growth trends show early-year strength but taper off mid-year, highlighting the need for retention strategies and content refreshes.
+Localised content in LATAM and long-form, high-retention content in NA are strategic levers for driving further growth.
+These insights can guide content planning, regional targeting, and investment in personalization to maximize channel performance and audience retention.

 ### Key Findings

 1. APAC leads in total views (1.8M) and subscribers, making it the most scalable region.
-2. LATAM has the highest conversion rate (30.5%), indicating a highly engaged audience.
+2. LATAM has the highest conversion rate (30.5%), signalling a highly engaged audience.
-3. NA has the highest average watch time (4m 03s), ideal for monetization strategies.
+3. NA has the highest average watch time (4m 03s), making it ideal for monetisation strategies.

 ![Dashboard Overview](Images/Complete_Dashboard.png)